 There are other uroliths that occur, although they are relatively uncommon.
 They include cystine, silica, calcium phosphate, and miscellaneous minerals.

-Struvite bladder stones can be be treated medically with a food called Hills S/D. The mechanism involves creating a urine that is undersaturated with the crystals that caused the struvite urolith to form in the first place.
+Struvite bladder stones can also be be treated medically with a food called Hills S/D. The mechanism involves creating a urine that is undersaturated with the crystals that caused the struvite urolith to form in the first place.
 This undersaturation literally cause the urolith to dissolve in the urine, and then get urinated out.
+It is a slow and gradual process, although most pets get relief from straining and blood in the urine soon after starting this diet.

 S/D has several modifications in its ingredients to set up this undersaturated urine.
 Its reduced in protein, so there is less ammonia buildup in the bladder from bacteria.
 Magnesium and phosphorous are restricted also.
 With less contents of the minerals that form the struvite urolith (magnesium, ammonia, and phosphorous- MAP) the urolith starts dissolving.